-Many students feel the importance of evaluating the quality and standards of universities before making their life-changing decision but have felt overwhelmed by the vast amount of criteria to consider and research.
+Many students feel the importance of evaluating the quality and standards of universities before making their life-changing decisions but have felt overwhelmed by the vast amount of criteria to consider and research.
 However, there are two terms that often come up that students have found to be absolutely essential: university accreditation and recognition.

-In this article, we will help make your choice much easier by answering what is university accreditation and what makes a higher education institution recognised.
+In this article, we will help make your choice much easier by answering what university accreditation is and what makes a higher education institution recognised.
 While both these terms are related to assessing the performance of universities, they have distinct meanings that are crucial to understand.